OSS-Java-Seminar/GameShop/README.md

 - Login and register system
   - as guest
     - product overview
+    - adding products to shoping cart but cannot purchase without registration
+  - as user
+    - product overview
     - adding products to shoping cart
-    - able to purchase products but has to submit email for confirmation/receipt
+    - purchase products
-  - as user
-    - same as guest but can earn loyalty points and buy mistery boxes
+    - earn loyalty points
+    - buy mistery boxes
     - register with email
     - log in with username and password
   - as admin